Formatting Public Health Research or Practice Manuscripts

 About Submission and Journal Operations:

-The operations of our volunteer journal team are monitored by our TPHA executive director and overseen by our TPHA Editorial Board.
+The operations of our volunteer Editorial Board members (journal team) are led by the Chair of the Editorial Board and monitored by our TPHA executive director and overseen by our TPHA Executive Board.

 Our journal is basically a volunteer endeavor and our resources are extremely limited.
 Please help us maintain our journal's integrity and quality by ensuring your manuscript is thoroughly checked for grammar and spelling prior to submission.
 Major errors may be cause for immediate rejection.
 The Journal Editor and Editorial Board reserve the right to make appropriate minor grammar and spelling changes to noticeable errors, but the responsibility for correct grammar, spelling and punctuation is the author's.
 Please note that the version accepted for publication will be sent for typesetting as is so please check final versions carefully.
 We will send the corresponding author the version that has been typeset, to allow very minor corrections.
 We require a return email stating "no further revision" or detailed instructions on what needs revision.
 All correspondence must adhere to the timelines indicated to allow us to stay on our publication schedule.

 If exceptions to any of these guidelines is necessary (i.e. length is longer or shorter than requested or photograph/figure cannot be electronically reproduced for submission) please contact the TPHA office at firstname.lastname@example.org

 Copyright ownership of articles accepted for publication belongs to the Texas Public Health Association.